stephomi/nomadsculpt.com/manual/docs/files.md

 | Masking   | B        |

 ::: warning
-The packing might change in future version, if it happens, this manual will be updated.
+The packing might change in future versions, if it happens, this manual will be updated.
 :::

 #### For blender: